Ken Gray (rugby union)

 Kenneth Francis Gray MBE (24 June 1938 – 18 November 1992) was an international rugby union player from New Zealand.
 He represented New Zealand in 24 international games, playing lock and later prop forward.

 Biography

 Early life

 He was born in 1938 in Porirua.
 He attended Plimmerton School and later Wellington College.
 As a child he was involved in many sports and showed a particular interest in rugby and showjumping.

-He was a sheep farmer in Pauatahanui, the location of his family's farm.
+He was a sheep farmer in Pāuatahanui, the location of his family's farm.
 He was married to Joy with whom he had three children.

 Rugby career

 Gray played rugby for the Petone Rugby Club and was picked to play provincial rugby for Wellington before the age of 20.
 In 1963 he was selected for the All Blacks.
 He played 50 matches for New Zealand, 24 of them test matches, between then and 1969.

 Gray was regarded as an intelligent, vigorous and highly mobile forward who was especially noted a lineout jumper.
 He could play on either side of a scrum.
 He captained Petone to win the Jubilee Cup three years in a row in 1967, 1968 and 1969.

 In 1970, he refused to tour South Africa in protest at its policy of apartheid and retired from the game.
 Initially he cited family and business reasons for his sudden withdrawal from the game before the real reason was revealed several months later.
 He stressed his decision was a personal one and did not think that the New Zealand Rugby Union should have cancelled the tour as it was the government's decision "if it had the gumption".

 Trevor Richards, national chairperson of Halt All Racist Tours (HART) said Gray's decision was a generation ahead of its time:

 Gray was a prominent critic of 1981 Springbok tour of New Zealand and joined the public demonstrations and protests against on the tour.